Bayesian tutorial: Correlation

 Multiple correlations

 What if you want to test multiple correlations?
 There are two ways to do this, as far as I know.
 The first is to simply run separate models, each testing a single correlation.
 The second is by creating a model that tests multiple correlations at once.
-The latter is possible but it’s more complicated and I don’t fully understand it yet.
-If you want to see how it is done, please see this blog post by Solomon Kurz.

 Code